OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 .. _ec2_driver_conf:

-Additionally you must define the AWS credentials and AWS region to be used and the maximum capacity that you want OpenNebula to deploy on the EC2, for this edit the file ``/etc/one/ec2_driver.conf``:
+Additionally you must define AWS region to be used and the maximum capacity that you want OpenNebula to deploy on the EC2, for this edit the file ``/etc/one/ec2_driver.conf``:

 .. code::

     regions:
         default:
             region_name: us-east-1
-            access_key_id: YOUR_ACCESS_KEY
-            secret_access_key: YOUR_SECRET_ACCESS_KEY
             capacity:
                 m1.small: 5
                 m1.large: 0
                 m1.xlarge: 0

 You can define an http proxy if the OpenNebula Frontend does not have access to the internet, in ``/etc/one/ec2_driver.conf``: